College of Humanities & Behavioral Sciences

 OTHER PLUSES TO STUDYING ABROAD

-· Improve you ability to be independent and develop your confidence in handling new situations.
+- Improve your ability to be independent and develop your confidence in handling new situations.

 Steps to Study Abroad

 Members of the political science department believe study abroad can be an important and life-changing part of your college education.
 Therefore, we support our majors’ efforts to find appropriate study abroad opportunities and to incorporate classes taken abroad into their major program.
-For more information on study abroad opportunities at Radford University, contact Radford University's International Education Center or talk to our Department Chair Dr. Tan
+For more information on study abroad opportunities at Radford University, contact Radford University's McGlothlin Center for Global Education and Engagement or talk to our study abroad coordinator, Dr. Paige Tan

 More Information on Study Abroad